bitblit/Chirp/V02/README.md

 * To run a webserver that serves the static content locally so we can do rapid development
 * To push the content to our S3 bucket
-Both of these functions are implemented as Maven plugins, making it easy both for you to do them manually, and for you to plug them into your build server (like Jenkins) later if you so choose.
+Both of these functions are implemented as Maven plugins, making it easy both for you to do them manually, and for you to plug them into your build server (like Jenkins or CircleCI) later if you so choose.

-In the **src/main/config** directory you'll see a keystore file - this is just so that we can run HTTPS locally (useful if you are going to run HTTPS in production - you'll want to see how things run HTTPS).
+In the **src/main/config** directory you'll see a keystore file - this is just so that we can run HTTPS locally (useful since you are going to run HTTPS in production - you'll want to see how things run HTTPS).
 Note that this is a generic self-signed certificate, so your browser will complain when you hit the HTTPS port, but thats ok, it'll still be running HTTPS.

 In **src/main/webapp** you'll see the directory that we will be mirroring into our website down the road.
 In there you will see a file (index.html) and a directory (js) which contains a file **chirp.js**, that is currently just a JQuery